 The strategies mentioned above will help maintain healthy mitochondria, which is crucial for energy production and reducing the risk of chronic diseases.

-Could you have Gluten Intolerance/Coeliac - an inflammation driver?
+Could you be Gluten Intolerant/Coeliac - an inflammation driver?

 For some individuals, particularly those with sensitivities or intolerances, removing gluten from the diet can help reduce chronic inflammation.
 Here are some key points to consider:

 Gluten and Inflammation